 Mirroring techniques can be used throughout the sales process, building trust and producing beneficial outcomes - such as those shown in this study, where lawyers who linguistically mirrored judges were shown to improve their chances of winning a case from 11% to 25%.

-Persuasive Tools and Collateral
+Persuasive tools and collateral

 It’s not all cognitive biases and psychological mind games.
 A persuasive sales negotiation needs to demonstrate clearly to the prospect that what you’re selling is going to fix their problem.
 The more proof you can offer of this outcome, the less you’ll need to rely on hard negotiation.